 In obedience then, and in His all-compelling love, a simple message—yet ever so profound—from His heart, through my heart, to your heart. ~Betty

-Listen to Betty reading her lovely Centering Prayer on our site.
+You can listen to Betty reading her lovely Centering Prayer on our site.